Two Distinct Categories: Platforms vs. Foundation Models

 Conversation quality and natural language understanding.
 The most important factor — does the AI actually understand what customers are asking, including when they're frustrated, unclear, or asking questions in unexpected ways?
 Test this thoroughly with real examples from your support queue before committing to any platform.

 Knowledge base integration.
 An AI that can accurately answer questions based on your specific product documentation, policies, and FAQs is far more valuable than one drawing only on general knowledge.
+Tools like Chatbase make this straightforward for businesses without development resources — simply connect your website URL, upload your docs, and the AI trains itself on your content automatically.
 Evaluate how each platform ingests, updates, and retrieves from your knowledge base.

 Escalation handling.
 The best AI customer service systems know when they don't know something and hand off gracefully to a human agent — passing full context so the customer doesn't have to repeat themselves.
 Poor escalation handling is the most common source of customer frustration with AI support.